Commencement Information for Graduating Students

 - Have completed applicable residency requirement

-- Lack credits scheduled through BJU or another approved institution in residence or via online class
+- Lack credits scheduled through BJU or another approved institution

 - May lack MA Religion Comprehension Exam or Portfolio